Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 To setup ApplicationInsights tracking for your application follow the [Start Monitoring Application](https://docs.microsoft.com/azure/azure-monitor/learn/dotnetcore-quick-start) guide.

-### OpenTelemetry with Azure Monitor, Zipkin and others
+### OpenTelemetry with Azure Monitor and other observability vendors

-OpenTelemetry relies on ActivitySource to collect distributed traces.
+OpenTelemetry relies on `ActivitySource`` to collect distributed traces.
 Follow steps in [ActivitySource support](#activitysource-support) section before proceeding to OpenTelemetry configuration.

-Follow the [OpenTelemetry configuration guide](https://github.com/open-telemetry/opentelemetry-dotnet#configuration-with-microsoftextensionsdependencyinjection) to configure collecting distribute tracing event collection using the OpenTelemetry library.
+Follow the [OpenTelemetry configuration guide](https://opentelemetry.io/docs/instrumentation/net/getting-started/#instrumentation) to configure collecting distributed traces collection using the OpenTelemetry library.

 ### Sample